Olive-winged trumpeter

 The olive-winged trumpeter (Psophia dextralis) is a species of bird in the family Psophiidae.
 It is found in the Amazon rainforest of Brazil, but only east of the Tapajós River and west of the Araguaia River.
-This species was split from Psophia viridis (dark-winged trumpeter) in 2014.
-As of 2016, this species is listed as an endangered species.
+This species is listed as Endangered by the IUCN.
+While the IUCN currently regards Psophia dextralis as a full species, IOC and eBird/Clements taxonomies still regard the olive-winged trumpeter as a subspecies of dark-winged trumpeter (Psophia viridis) as (P. v. dextralis), typically under the common name "dusky-backed trumpeter".

 Behavior

 The olive-winged trumpeter lives in dense lowland rainforest away from human contact.

 Diet

 The olive-winged trumpeter's diet consists of fruit, small vertebrates, arthropods and carrion.

 Threats

 The olive-winged trumpeter is threatened by deforestation and hunting.

 Breeding

 The olive-winged trumpeter's breeding is not well documented; all that is known is that its eggs are large.